-There is nothing quite like the smell of warm cinnamon and apples filling the kitchen on a crisp morning.
 These Bakery Style Apple Cinnamon Muffins are soft, fluffy, and packed with tender caramelized apples.
-Best of all, they come together in under 45 minutes, making them the perfect weekend treat for the whole family."
+Best of all, they come together in under 45 minutes, making them the perfect weekend treat for the whole family.

 Ingredients for the Apple Cinnamon Muffins

-- Apples (Granny Smith or Honeycrisp): We use firm apples that hold their shape.
+- Apples (Granny Smith or Honeycrisp): I use firm apples that hold their shape.
 Caramelizing them first ensures they are soft and flavorful, not crunchy or raw inside the muffin.

 - Butter: Provides the rich, bakery-style flavor and a tender crumb.